-Harms of ide-cel, cilta-cel, and belantamab mafodotin are presented based on the number of study participants who were actually infused/treated ("safety population").
+Harms of ide-cel, cilta-cel, and belantamab are presented based on the number of study participants who were actually infused/treated ("safety population").

-In the KarMMa trial, cytokine release syndrome (CRS) was the most commonly-reported AE, reported by 84% of patients (48% Grade 1; 31% Grade 2) and lasting a median of 5 days.5 Of 107 patients who had CRS, 9 (8.4%) required intensive care unit admission.32 CRS was most likely to be managed with tocilizumab (52%), followed by corticosteroids (15%).
+In the KarMMa trial, cytokine release syndrome (CRS) was the most commonly-reported AE, reported by 84% of patients (48% Grade 1; 31% Grade 2) and lasting a median of 5 days.12 Of 107 patients who had CRS with or without neurotoxicity, 19 (17.8%) required intensive care unit admission.27 CRS was most likely to be managed with tocilizumab (52%), followed by corticosteroids (15%).
 Risk of CRS appeared to be dose-related, reported by 96% of patients in the 450x106 dose compared to 76% in the 300x106 dose.
 Patients in the 450x106 dose were also more likely to require tocilizumab to manage their CRS than patients in the 300x106 dose (67% vs 43%).
-Older patients were also more likely to experience CRS; all 20 patients \geq 70 reported CRS across all doses.
+Older patients were also more likely to experience CRS; all 20 patients ≥70 reported CRS across all doses.
 Other important AEs included neurotoxicity (18%), thrombocytopenia (63%), and neutropenia (91%) (Table 3.6).
-Five deaths (4%) were reported within 8 weeks of infusion, 2 from progressive disease, and 3 from treatment-related AEs (CRS, pneumonia, gastrointestinal hemorrhage).
-An additional treatment-related death from pneumonia was reported within 6 months of infusion.5 More information on harms of ide-cel are available in Table D3.11 of the Report Supplement.
+Forty-four (34%) patients died during the study, with 27 (21%) due to progressive disease.
+Three deaths (2%) were treatment-related AEs within 8 weeks of infusion (CRS, pneumonia, gastrointestinal hemorrhage).
+An additional treatment-related death from pneumonia was reported within 6 months of infusion.12 More information on harms of ide-cel are available in Table D3.11 of the Report Supplement.

-In CARTITUDE-1, 95% of patients reported CRS, with most 95% experiencing low to moderate CRS (51% Grade 1 and 39% Grade 2).
-6 Median time to onset of CRS was seven days (range 1-12) and lasted a median of four days (range 1-97).
+In CARTITUDE-1, 95% of patients reported CRS, with most 95% experiencing low to moderate CRS (51% Grade 1 and 39% Grade 2).19 Median time to onset of CRS was seven days (range 1-12) and lasted a median of four days (range 1-97).
 CRS was most likely to be managed with tocilizumab (69%), followed by corticosteroids (22%) and anakinra (19%).
 Other important AEs included neurotoxicity (21%), thrombocytopenia (79%), and neutropenia (96%) (Table 3.6).
-A total of 14 deaths (14.4%) were reported during the study, five due to progressive disease, three due to AEs unrelated to treatment (pneumonia and other cancers), and six due to AEs related to treatment (sepsis, CRS, lung abscess, respiratory failure, neurotoxicity).6 In LEGEND-2 (Xi'an site), 89.5% of patients reported CRS.24 Other important AEs included neurotoxicity (1.8%) and thrombocytopenia (49%).
-At 25 months of follow up, 17 deaths were reported (29.8%), 14 (24.6%) due to progressive disease, two (3.5%) due to AEs, and one (1.8%) other.26 More information on harms of cilta-cel are available in Table D3.12 of the Report Supplement.
+A total of 14 deaths (14.4%) were reported during the study, five due to progressive disease, three due to AEs unrelated to treatment (pneumonia and other cancers), and six due to AEs related to treatment (sepsis, CRS, lung abscess, respiratory failure, neurotoxicity).19 More information on harms of ciltacel are available in Table D3.12 of the Report Supplement.